 Which is best?

 The answer depends on your business's needs.
-If your company has an Office 365 Enterprise subscription and everyone you need to communicate with has an account, Microsoft Teams is worth a go.
+If your company has an Office 365 Enterprise subscription, Microsoft Teams is worth a go.
 It's a solid offering right out of the gate and should get improvements over time.
 Plus, you can't beat a full-featured application for no cost.

-On the other hand, Slack's feature set and flexibility in granting access to freelancers may be just what your business needs.
-The app also continues a robust development pace, so you're likely to see new features rolling out quite regularly.
+On the other hand, Slack's feature set continues at a robust development pace, so you're likely to see new features rolling out quite regularly.
+In fact, the company is about to host its two-day user conference where more developments are inevitably to be announced.
 You'll also want to weigh costs and get feedback from your team.
 The best option if you're trying to decide for your small business may be to try out a free version of Slack and roll out Microsoft Teams to do a side-by-side comparison and see where everyone lands.